-3. While the computer is off, remove all sources of power (battery and the ac power adapter or battery and the dock).
+3. While the computer is off, remove all sources of power (battery and the ac power adapter).
 Remove all external devices that are attached to your computer (keyboard, mouse, printer, scanner, and so on).
 Repeat step 2.
 If step 2 is unsuccessful, continue with step 4.